Back to All Events

 Through ecological thinking, ancestral knowledge, and lived experience, the womb is understood not as a problem to fix, but as a living landscape.
 One shaped by soil, water, nourishment, movement, story, pleasure, and care.

-This 5-part in-person workshop series invites us to reconnect with the womb and pelvic region as an ecosystem and to explore how tending to our inner landscapes mirrors how we tend to the Earth.
+This 5-part in-person course invites us to reconnect with the womb and pelvic region as an ecosystem and to explore how tending to our inner landscapes mirrors how we tend to the Earth.
 Whilst providing gender-inclusive education and demystifying the menstrual cycle to promote better health and wellbeing.

 It will be held between March-May 2026